vkurup/kurup.org/source-old/blog/_posts/2009-02-04-imperfection.markdown

 date: 2009/02/04 00:00:00
 layout: post
 title: "Imperfection"
-tags: create motivation perfectionism projects
+categories: create motivation perfectionism projects
 ---

 I've had a lot of great plans which I've never fulfilled.
 Don't get me wrong.
 My life is beyond great and I see it getting better every day.
 There just happen to be a lot of things that I've planned to do which I have not done.